moirai2/moirai2/README.md

           exec  Execute user specified command from ARGUMENTS html  Output HTML files of command/logs/database
        history  List up executed commands
-            ls  Create triples from directories/files and show or store them in triple database log  Print out logs information of processes open  Open .moirai2 directory (for Mac only) newdaemon  Setup a new daemon specified server
+           log  Print out logs information of processes open  Open .moirai2 directory (for Mac only) newdaemon  Setup a new daemon specified server